Limited Liability Company

 Low-Profit LLC (L3C)This LLC structure allows for the creation of an LLC that would be a hybrid of a nonprofit and for-profit entity designed to attract private investments and philanthropic capital in ventures designed to provide a social benefit.
 Please see “Low-Profit LLC” for more information.

 Foreign (Non-Vermont) LLCs Doing Business in Vermont

-If you are an existing out-of-state LLC/PLC/L3C and wish to do business in Vermont, you need to obtain a Certificate of Authority from the Office of the Secretary of State.
-This is accomplished by using the Application for Certificate of Authority (LLC) form below.
-Please note that you will need a Certificate of Good Standing from your home state to submit with your application.
+If you are an existing out-of-state LLC, PLC, or L3C and wish to do business in Vermont, you need to obtain a Certificate of Authority from the Office of the Secretary of State.
+For more information about registering as a foreign LLC, PLC, or L3C, please see “Foreign Business Registration.”

 Limited Liability Company Law

-Please visit Title 11, Chapter 21 of the Vermont Statutes Online for more information.
+Please visit 11 V.S.A.
+Ch.21 of the Vermont Statutes Online for more information.

 STOP: Before you get started, we recommend that you consult with an attorney, accountant, or business advisor about which business structure is best for you.

 Do not invest in websites, signs, business cards, or other marketing materials until you receive a certificate confirming the availability and your ownership of the requested name.

 The state of Vermont operates under a “deceptively similar” standard.
 Under this standard, if the requested name is too similar to an already registered name, such that it would confuse the public as to whom they are dealing with, it will be rejected.